Online Bomberman

-Bomberman Online was a 2003 online game developed by MGAME Corporation and Hudson Soft and was released for Microsoft Windows in Japan, South Korea, Taiwan, Hong Kong, and Macau.
-As of 2009, all servers have been shut down.
-However, there is a fan based version Multiplayer Action Online Gaming still active today.
+Online Bomberman was a 2003 online game of the Bomberman franchise developed by MGAME Corporation and Hudson Soft, and was released for Microsoft Windows in Japan, South Korea, Taiwan, Hong Kong and Macau.
+All servers have been permanently shut down.
+However, there is a fan-based version.

+Development

 In early 2003, after the beta-testing phase, Bomberman Online was shut down in Japan.
 The official website stated that the game was stopped for debugging and was in development for a commercial release.

-The Taiwan server supported Taiwan, Hong Kong and Macau regions, however on November 1, 2005 the game went out of business in those regions.
+The Taiwan server supported Taiwan, Hong Kong and Macau regions, however on November 1, 2005, the game went out of business in those regions.
 In October 2005, The Taiwan, Hong Kong, and Macau site announced that they were closing the websites and all the servers involved with the game.
 This announcement caused a wave of shock amongst many players in that region.
 In response, several users in the forums declared that they will attempt to clone the game and setup private servers with no moderators or administrators doing anything to stop it.
 The end result became Bomberman Online International.

 The Japanese version went back online on December 1, 2005, but then closed again on July 31, 2007.

 Gameplay

-There are four gameplay modes in Online Bomberman: 'Survival Mode', 'Panel Paint Mode', 'Hyperbomb Mode', and 'Boss Battle Mode'.
+There were four gameplay modes in Online Bomberman: 'Survival Mode', 'Panel Paint Mode', 'Hyperbomb Mode', and 'Boss Battle Mode'.

 In Survival Rule, you either battle in a team or by yourself.
 You must kill all opposing players in order to win.

 In Panel Paint Mode, the floor is colored.
 When your bomb explodes, the floor will be covered with your team color.
 When you die you will be revived but the area you had 'occupied' will be erased.

 In Hyperbomb Mode, there are special hyperbomb items that you have to collect in order to win.
 There are 5 items in total.
 However, you only need to collect 3 then reach the center of the room in order to win.
 The difficult part in this game setting is that sometimes you must choose between letting your character die or losing all of your collected items.

 In Dropbomb Mode, it is a rule of avoiding bombs falling on the field, and the goal is to avoid bombs and survive until the last moment.
 Dropbomb is a thrilling rule that a character cannot place bombs and can disturb enemies while avoiding bombs using only items generated in the field.
 One day it changed to Boss Survival mode.

-In Boss Survival Mode, the player will face a boss of his or her choice.
+In Boss Survival Mode, the player will face a boss of their choice.
 The boss will place special bombs and hide.
-To combat the boss, the player can purchase items and use it for special effects.
-In the Korean version, this is called the Battle Boss Mode.
+To fight the boss, the player can purchase items and use them for special effects.
+In the Korean version, this is called the Boss Battle Mode.

-There are 2 other buttons found in the game's data with the text 'Submarine Mode' and 'Ring Match'; the two have never taken place in the releases.
+There have been 2 other buttons found in the game's data with the text 'Submarine Mode' and 'Ring Match'; the two have never taken place in the releases.